 So while projections for a new raft of London millionaires may not be completely accurate, owning property in the capital remains a lucrative investment.

 London homeowners really looking to take advantage of their prime real estate should look to add value to their existing property.
 The best way to do this is to extend your home with a loft conversion.

 Whether an extra bedroom, bathroom, home office or recreational space, an additional room at the top of your home can increase the value of your home by almost 25% in some instances – not to mention giving you a luxurious new space in which to relax or have people to stay.

 Loft conversions don’t just add value and extra space however; they also offer a cost-effective alternative to buying a new house, which, as we’ve seen, gets more and more expensive in London each year.
 If your family is growing or you’ve recently become self-employed and spend a lot of time working from home, moving to a bigger house might not be a reality, so extending upwards could be the perfect solution.

 Here at LMB, we specialise in carrying out high quality loft conversions to homes across London and beyond.
 From design through to sign-off, our expert team are on hand to tailor a conversion to your exact specifications, no matter the size and scale.

-Get in touch with LMB Loft Conversions today for more information.
+Get in touch with LMB Group today for more information.